guztrillo/TFM-article-preview-component-master/README.md

 ### What I learned

 At the beginning I was a little confuse about what was the better approach to solve this.
-Actually, still I don't know if my solution is completly correct, but at least it works.
+Actually, still I don't know if my solution is completely correct, but at least it works.

 I made the HTML and CSS part very quickly.
 Where I had to think a little bit harder were with the JavaScript part.
 Which is funny because I took a path where most of the the job is using CSS.